-"We Lost Before it Even Started": South African Activist Jacinta Blames Hugo Broos for Mexico Defeat
+“We Lost Before It Even Started”: South African Activist Jacinta Blames Hugo Broos for Mexico Defeat

-"We Lost Before it Even Started": South African Activist Jacinta Blames Hugo Broos for Mexico Defeat
+“We Lost Before It Even Started”: South African Activist Jacinta Blames Hugo Broos for Mexico Defeat

-• South Africa lost 2-0 to Mexico in the 2026 World Cup opening game on June 11
+• South Africa lost 2-0 to co-hosts Mexico in the 2026 World Cup opening game on June 11

-• Bafana Bafana received two red cards, hampering their chances of a comeback
+• Bafana Bafana received two red cards, hampering their chances of a comeback in Mexico City

 Jacinta Ngobese Zuma, South Africa, Bafana Bafana, Mexico, World Cup Match, South Africa loses to Mexico, Hugo Broos